mrklaney/Recipes/readme.md

 Title: ESRE RAG from Vestal Vector book using Recipes index

 Explanation:  RAG application using Elasticsearch and ELSER v2.
-Has good examples of how a RAG app can enhance search results.
+Has good examples of how RAG can enhance search results.

 Installation: Strigo using ESRE Engineer V2.
 The dataset being used are recipes from Kaggle.
 I checked and see that this particular dataset is under an open license.